webosose/website/content/en/samples/posts/2023-12-19-face-certification-kiosk-using-webos.md

     });
   }

-  // Finding the menu with the highest frequency let mostOrderedMenu = null;
+  // Find the menu with the highest frequency let mostOrderedMenu = null;
   let maxFrequency = 0;